A modern and minimalist hillside home overlooking Iverness.

 From the rear exterior of the home, we can see the stairwell leading down to the first floor.
 The green door and accent wall are striking, considering the mostly neutral color palette of the home.

-A full view of the rear of the home, highlighting the extensive windows and the way the master bedroom extends from the basic shape of the home.
+A full view of the rear of the home, highlighting the extensive windows and the way the primary bedroom extends from the basic shape of the home.

 The view from the patio connected to the kitchen.
 Glass balustrades don’t block the fantastic view.

-The master bedroom is of simple, minimalist design, with expansive seamless windows for the best view in the house.
+The primary bedroom is of simple, minimalist design, with expansive seamless windows for the best view in the house.

 A nighttime view from the side of the house, showing the transition in siding between the different sections of the home.